Data Protection Policy

 Right of Access to Information

-If you wish to submit a request to access personal data, a written request known as a data access request for information should be forwarded to: Capita Asset Services (Ireland) Limited, Block C, Maynooth Business Campus, Maynooth, Co.
+If you wish to submit a request to access personal data, a written request known as a data access request for information should be forwarded to: Asset Services, Block C, Maynooth Business Campus, Maynooth, Co.
 Kildare, W23 F854.